major-mann/conditions/readme.md

 # Roadmap to V1.0.0

-* Allow `parser.PROPERTY_SYMBOL_ENVIRONMENT` and `parser.PROPERTY_SYMBOL_LOCALS` to be set as
-    functions which will filter properties in a similar fashion to loader `options.source` and `options.locals`
-* Allow `parser.PROPERTY_SYMBOL_ENVIRONMENT` and `parser.PROPERTY_SYMBOL_LOCALS` to be
-    overridden in the parser options.
-* Write a custom extend function so lodash can be removed (reducing the overhead of the browserify output)
 * Allow array commands to insert before or after a located value.
 * Move across to mocha + chai testing.
 * Adding travis CI and codecov.io support.